Joachim Trier: 2011–present: Breakthrough and acclaim

-In 2018, he co-directed, with his brother, Emil, a 55-minute documentary, The Other Munch, featuring the writer Karl Ove Knausgård curating, with Kari Brandtzæg, To the Forest, an exhibition of paintings by Edvard Munch at Oslo's Munch Museum.
+In 2018, together with his brother Emil, he co-directed a 55-minute documentary, The Other Munch.
+It covered writer Karl Ove Knausgård and museum curator Kari Brandtzæg curating Towards the Forest, an exhibition of paintings by Edvard Munch at Oslo's Munch Museum.
 Trier and Knausgård visit locations from Munch's life, discuss his works, themes, obsessions, and process.
 The Trier brothers connect Knausgård's unorthodox interpretation of Munch to Knausgård's literary works, in a portrait of both artists.
-Karl Ove Knausgård stated "When I was invited to curate the exhibition, I proposed that we make a film to coincide with it."
+Knausgård stated "When I was invited to curate the exhibition, I proposed that we make a film to coincide with it."
 Also in 2018, Trier served as the Jury President of the Critics' Week section at the 2018 Cannes Film Festival.